John Holer

-John Holer (August 15, 1935 – June 23, 2018), born Ivan Holerjem, was a Slovenian-Canadian businessman.
+John Holer (born Ivan Holer; August 15, 1935 – June 23, 2018) was a Slovenian-Canadian businessman.
 An immigrant to Canada, Holer is most notable for founding Marineland of Canada in Niagara Falls, Ontario, Canada.
 He founded the park in the early 1960s and managed it until his death in 2018.

 Early life

 Holer was born in Žice, a village in Slovenia, then part of Yugoslavia.
 His family were farmers and vintners in a wine region.
 Holer himself studied the chemistry of wine in technical school.
 After the Second World War, when Communists expropriated part of the family farm, Holer escaped across the border into Graz, Austria.
-He worked at a winery before travelling to Germany, where he gained employment with Circus Krone and learned to train animals.
+He worked at a winery before travelling to West Germany, where he gained employment with Circus Krone and learned to train animals.

 Move to Canada and career

 Holer immigrated to Canada in 1957, settling in the Niagara area.
 Holer worked at various jobs, including at the Canada Steamship Lines dry dock at Welland, Ontario.
 Observing a damaged submarine at the dry dock, Holer and a partner devised an idea for an underwater submarine ride, plans of which they sold to The Walt Disney Company for CA$14,000.
 Using some of the proceeds, Holer, with a partner, bought part of the Harry Oakes estate in Niagara Falls on which to build an animal attraction for Niagara tourists, doing some of the building himself.
 The "Marine Wonderland and Animal Farm" opened in 1961.
 Holer had welded two large steel tanks together and brought in three sea lions and charged one quarter for admission and another to feed the animals.
 The attraction also featured an underwater show featuring two female swimmers.